CleanroomMC/cleanroom-website/docs/groovy-script/introduction/builder.md

 def recipe = new RecipeBuilder().input(item('minecraft:iron_ingot')).input(ite('minecraft:clay_ball') * 3).output(item('minecraft:nether_star')).build()
 ```

 This does exactly the same thing, but as you can see it is uglier and harder to read.
-Theline breaks are purely aesthetically, but are highly recommended.
+The line breaks are purely aesthetically, but are highly recommended.

 Now lets see what the recipe could look like without a builder: